peepshow/Pixel-Pop/docs/figma-plugin-testing.md

 - Check that the build process completed successfully (no errors in console)
 - Ensure the `dist` directory contains the compiled `code.js` and `ui.html` files

-If the export button doesn't appear:
+If the textarea doesn't appear in the plugin:
-- Check that the `figmaExport.js` utility is correctly imported
+- Check that the build is looking at the right source file (src/ui.html)
-- Verify that the detection logic for the Figma environment is working
+- Verify that the vite.config.js is correctly configured
-- Look for errors in the browser console
+- Rebuild the plugin and reload in Figma

-If the export fails:
+If color or transparency isn't working:
-- Check browser console for error messages
+- Check the color parsing function in code.ts
-- Verify that the data format matches what the plugin expects
+- Test with different color formats to isolate the issue
-- Make sure the communication channel between the web app and plugin is working
+- Look for errors in the Figma console (accessible from the plugin menu)

 ## Development Tips